ontoportal/documentation/docs/index.md

 If [Jekyll] is installed on your computer, you can build and preview the created site *locally*.
 This lets you test changes before committing them, and avoids waiting for GitHub Pages.[^2] And you will be able to deploy your local build to a different platform than GitHub Pages.

-More specifically, the created site:
-- uses a gem-based approach, i.e. uses a `Gemfile` and loads the `just-the-docs` gem
-- uses the [GitHub Pages / Actions workflow] to build and publish the site on GitHub Pages

-{: .note }
-See the theme [README][Just the Docs README] for how to use the theme as a gem without creating a new site.
-Just the Docs is a theme for generating static websites with [Jekyll].
-You can write source files for your web pages using [Markdown], the [Liquid] templating language, and HTML.[^1] Jekyll builds your site by converting all files that have [front matter] to HTML.
-Your [Jekyll configuration] file determines which theme to use, and sets general parameters for your site, such as the URL of its home page.

 ----

 [^1]: The [source file for this page] uses all three markup languages.